IzharSalvanaSyed/Use-Linux-commands-to-manage-file-permissions/README.md

 Your task is to examine existing permissions on the file system.
 You’ll need to determine if the permissions match the authorization that should be given.
 If they do not match, you’ll need to modify the permissions to authorize the appropriate users and remove any unauthorized access.

 ### Current file permissions
-displays the file structure of the `/home/researcher2/projects` directory and the permissions of the files and subdirectory it contains.
+Below is the file structure of the `/home/researcher2/projects` directory and the permissions of the files and subdirectory it contains.
 In the `/home/researcher2/projects` directory, there are five files with the following names and permissions: